From classic spots to modern restaurants, what to expect at an authentic Danish lunch.

 A city’s best nominee for 2022, Restaurant Møntergade sits on the same named street, not far from fine shopping and historic city exploration.
 An elegant modern space – Møntergade ties to tradition with the iconic blue and white plates and white linen service.
 Friendly, engaging staff serve unique takes on classic sandwiches.

 If celebrating a birthday, go with Danish tradition and you’ll get a flag at your table.
 Skål!
 Tillykke!
 Cheers!
 Congratulations you’ll hear from your neighbors.

 Landgreven 3, 1301 København

 Restaurant Koefoed is a little taste of the Danish island Bornholm in the middle of Copenhagen.
 Step below street level down into this cozy minimalist spot on Landgreven.
 From the photos of Bornholm that adorn the walls to the Bornholmer akvavit to the island’s most famous dishes, you’ll soon be smitten to visit.

 Don’t miss trying the “Sol over Gudhjem,” which means sun over Gudhjem – an idyllic Danish island town with views of the Baltic.
 In this dish, the herring is smoked and topped with slivered radishes, red onion and raw egg yolk.
 Every year Gudhjem hosts a contest for the best version of this sandwich.
 Good news for you – no ferry ride required to taste it.

 Palægade 8, 1261 København, Denmark

-Let me introduce you to Palægade – the winner for “Byens Bedste Smørrebrød” for 2022.
-The city’s best – voted on by locals – an impressive accolade when you consider the fellow nominees.
+Let me introduce you to Palægade – the winner of “Byens Bedste Smørrebrød” for 2022.
+The city’s best – voted on by locals – is an impressive accolade when you consider the fellow nominees.
 It’s definitely worth it.

 Rømersgade 20, 1362 København